adrienbrunet/adrienbrunet.github.io/_posts/2016-09-15-hide-all-the-things.markdown

 # Wired

 One more example and I let you do your own.

 Wired keeps driving me crazy with its anti ad-blocker page.
-The benefits of an ad-blocker, or the fact we should or not use it won't be address here.
+The benefits of an ad-blocker, or the fact we should (or not) use it, won't be address here.

 The fact is: I don't want to see it.

-Here is a template to hide it:
+Here is a template to hide it the anti ad-blocker overlay:

 ```css
 /* Hide anti ad-blocker layer */